bitcraze/crazyflie-firmware/docs/functional-areas/crtp/index.md

 The version is currently 5.

-When removing functionality from the protocol, packet will be depreciated for at least one version before being removed.
+When removing functionality from the protocol, packet will be deprecated for at least one version before being removed.
-Depreciated functionality prints a Warning in the [console](crtp_console).
+Deprecated functionality prints a Warning in the [console](crtp_console).
 This rule allows for the Crazyflie firmware to evolve and remove old functionalities when needed and for a client or lib to have some compatibility guarantee.
 For example if a client support the protocol version 5, it is guarantee to work with version 6 but should likely not accept to connect a Crazyflie on version 7 of the protocol.